Roll20/roll20-character-sheets/vampire-v5/README.md

 ### Version 2.0
 Updated so Powers is now displayed by click the arrow next to it, rather than it merely being written in.
 The Powers now have a "Details" next to each so you can trigger a description.
+Attributes now go up to 7 to enable the pre-gen characters in the book to be made.
+Note "Exceptional Skills" in the book are complete dicepools.
+Bug fix that adding new Coterie Members added Shared Background

 ### Version 1.2.1
 Bug fixes